jtb324/IBDCluster/documentation/inputs.md

 ---

 * <span style="color: #F0FF00">**carrier file**:</span> This input file is a tab separated text file that indicates which individuals are affected by the phenotypes of interest.
 The first column is expected to be titled "grids".
-Every other column after this should be either a 0 or 1 for each phenotype of interest.
+Every other column after this should be either a 0 or 1 for each sphenotype of interest.
 Currently this program only supports binary phenotypes.
 An example of this format is shown below.

 | grids | Phenotype A | Phenotype B |
 |:------|:------------|:------------|